sherozkhan-hub/server/README.md

-There are currently these two users...
+you can use these two users...

    "email": "bob@example.com",
   "password": "$yG1DlNP5"